openhab/openhab-docker/README.md

 You can run all openHAB images with libpcap support.
 This enables you to use the *Amazon Dashbutton Binding* in the Docker container.
 For that feature to work correctly, you need to run the image as **root user**.
-Create the following `docker-compose.yml` and start the container with `docker-compose up -d`
+Create the following `docker-compose.yml` and start the container with `docker compose up -d`

 ```yaml
 version: '2.2'